Lidocaine and Prilocaine

-Lidocaine and Prilocaine cream was compared with placebo in the laser treatment of facial port-wine stains in 72 pediatric patients (ages 5-16).
-Lidocaine and Prilocaine cream was effective in providing pain relief during laser treatment.
+Lidocaine and Prilocaine Cream was compared with placebo in the laser treatment of facial port-wine stains in 72 pediatric patients (ages 5 to 16).
+Lidocaine and Prilocaine Cream was effective in providing pain relief during laser treatment.

-Lidocaine and Prilocaine cream alone was compared to Lidocaine and Prilocaine cream followed by lidocaine infiltration and lidocaine infiltration alone prior to cryotherapy for the removal of male genital warts.
-The data from 121 patients demonstrated that Lidocaine and Prilocaine cream was not effective as a sole anesthetic agent in managing the pain from the surgical procedure.
-The administration of Lidocaine and Prilocaine cream prior to lidocaine infiltration provided significant relief of discomfort associated with local anesthetic infiltration and thus was effective in the overall reduction of pain from the procedure only when used in conjunction with local anesthetic infiltration of lidocaine.
+Lidocaine and Prilocaine Cream alone was compared with Lidocaine and Prilocaine Cream followed by lidocaine infiltration and lidocaine infiltration alone prior to cryotherapy for the removal of male genital warts.
+The data from 121 patients demonstrated that Lidocaine and Prilocaine Cream was not effective as a sole anesthetic agent in managing the pain from the surgical procedure.
+The administration of Lidocaine and Prilocaine Cream prior to lidocaine infiltration provided significant relief of discomfort associated with local anesthetic infiltration and thus was effective in the overall reduction of pain from the procedure only when used in conjunction with local anesthetic infiltration of lidocaine.

-Individualization of Dose: The dose of Lidocaine and Prilocaine cream which provides effective analgesia depends on the duration of the application over the treated area.
+Individualization of Dose: The dose of Lidocaine and Prilocaine Cream that provides effective analgesia depends on the duration of the application over the treated area.

-All pharmacokinetic and clinical studies employed a thick layer of Lidocaine and Prilocaine cream (1 to 2 g/10 cm2).
+All pharmacokinetic and clinical studies employed a thick layer of Lidocaine and Prilocaine Cream (1 to 2 g/ 10 cm2).
 The duration of application prior to venipuncture was 1 hour.
 The duration of application prior to taking split thickness skin grafts was 2 hours.
-Although a thinner application may be efficacious, such has not been studied and may result in less complete analgesia or a shorter duration of adequate analgesia.
+A thinner application has not been studied and may result in less complete analgesia or a shorter duration of adequate analgesia.

 For Infants and Children Based on Application to Intact Skin